ReadyCap Lending Review

 There are a handful of negative reviews and complaints about ReadyCap Lending’s parent company, Ready Capital, on Trustpilot.
 Based on 43 reviews, the company has received a rating of 2.1/5 stars.
 On Yelp, ReadyCap Lending has a 3-star rating based on six reviews.
 The negative reviews primarily surround problems faced when applying for or receiving a loan through the SBA’s Paycheck Protection Program (PPP).

 Positive Reviews & Testimonials

 There are few positive reviews online for ReadyCap Lending, similar to the negative reviews.
-However, the company does have two 5-star reviews on Yelp.
+However, the company does have a few 5-star reviews on Yelp.
 ReadyCap Lending also has customer testimonials on its website.
 Overall, customers were pleased with:

 - Excellent customer service

 Small business owners that are having difficulties navigating SBA loans can make the process easier by working with an SBA Preferred Lender such as ReadyCap Lending.
 Through ReadyCap Lending, small business owners and entrepreneurs can access affordable, long-term SBA loans to start or expand their businesses.